-Volunteers at the Mississippi National River and Recreation Area work alongside our rangers on a wide variety of events and projects.
-Volunteers provide valuable assistance in restoring colorful native landscapes, providing new experiences and learning opportunities for school students, staffing events, and assisting visitors to find and enjoy recreational opportunities along the river.
+Volunteers at the Mississippi National River and Recreation Area work alongside park rangers on a wide variety of events and projects.
+Volunteers provide valuable assistance in restoring native landscapes, providing new experiences and learning opportunities for school groups, assisting at events, and providing visitors with information about how to experience the Mississippi River.

 Volunteers work with Park Rangers to restore natural habitat along the Mississippi River.

 Mississippi National River and Recreation Area is committed to a strong non-discrimination policy respecting its employees and volunteers.
 Contact the Volunteers-In-Parks Manager for more detailed information regarding workplace conditions and policies.